AIOZNetwork/aioz-w3s-s3-examples/postman/README.md

 2. Configure credentials.

 - Create a new request.
-- In Authorization tab, select AWS Signature.
+- In the Authorization tab, select AWS Signature.
 - Fill in the Access Key and Secret Key fields.
-- In Advanced settings, fill in the Service Name field with `s3` and the Region field with `us-east-1`.
+- In Advanced settings, fill in the Service Name field `s3` and the Region field with `us-east-1`.

 After you have installed and configured Postman, the following sections show you how to use it.
 For completed examples, see the [Amazon S3 API Reference](https://docs.aws.amazon.com/AmazonS3/latest/API/Type_API_Reference.html).